Tangent categories of algebras over operads: Colored operads

 subject to the natural equivariance, associativity and unitality conditions.

 \begin{define} Let $\P$ be a $W$-colored operad in $\M$.
 A left (resp. right) \textbf{module} over $\P$ is a $W$-symmetric sequence in $\M$ which is a left (resp. right) module over $\P$ with respect to the composition product above.
-A \textbf{$\P$-algebra} is a left $\P$-module $A \in \SymSeq_W(\M)$ which is concentrated in arity $0$, i.e., such that $A(\ovl{w}) = \emptyset_\M$ whenever $\ovl{w}$ is of arity $n > 0$. \end{define} Explicitly, a $\P$-algebra is given by an object $A\in \M^W$, together with maps
+A \textbf{$\P$-algebra} is a left $\P$-module $A \in \SymSeq_W(\M)$ which is concentrated in arity $0$, i.e., such that $A(\ovl{w}) \cong \emptyset_\M$ whenever $\ovl{w}$ is of arity $n > 0$. \end{define} Explicitly, a $\P$-algebra is given by an object $A\in \M^W$, together with maps

 subject to the natural equivariance, associativity and unitality constraints.
 We denote by $\Alg_{\P}(\M)$ the category of $\P$-algebras and algebra maps.
-When there is no possibility of confusion we will also denote $\Alg_\P(\M)$ simply by $\Alg_{\P}$.
+When there is no possibility of confusion we will also denote $\Alg_\P(\M)$ simply by $\Alg_{\P}$. \begin{examples} We have the following basic examples of operads in sets.
+For any SM category $\M$ as above, they can also be interpreted as operads in $\M$ using the canonical tensoring of $\M$ over sets. \begin{enumerate}[(1)] \item Commutative algebras are algebras over the \textbf{commutative operad} $\Com$.
+Similarly, there is an operad $\M\Com$ on two colors $W = \{a,m\}$ whose algebras are pairs of a commutative algebra and a module over it.
+The sets of $n$-ary operations $(w_i)_{i \in \uline{n}} \lrar w_\ast$ is a singleton if either $w_\ast=w_i=a$ for all $i$ or if $w_\ast = m$ and $w_i=m$ for exactly one $i\in\uline{n}$, and is empty otherwise.